Nianze/nianze.github.io/content/post/2018/07/2018-07-01-a-brif-review-of-dynamo.md

 ---
-title: "A Brif Review of Dynamo"
+title: "A Brief Review of Dynamo"
 date: 2018-07-01T23:03:34-04:00
 categories:
 - article